King Crab 101 - Alaska King Crab Facts

 Caught in Alaska near St. Matthew Island and the Pribilof Islands, this species is known for its sweet meat and proportionally giant claws.
 Pribilof Island blue king crab are among the largest crab in the world.
 In Dutch Harbor in 1998 I saw blue king crab being unloaded at the dock weighing more than 18 lbs!
 When they are alive, blue king crab are brown with royal blue highlights.
 However, when they are cooked they turn a bright orange-red.
 This is why blue king crab is generally marketed in the United States as "red king crab".
-Taste-wise, blue king crab is a close second to true red king crab.
-Equally sweet, blue king crab is slightly milder in flavor than red.
+Taste-wise, blue king crab is similar to red king crab, typically sweeter, although slightly milder in flavor than red.
 When it is available in-season, I like serving blue king crab when I am entertaining guests.
 They are always amazed at the size of the claws.

 Caught in the waters surrounding the Aleutian chain, golden king crab are the smallest of the three main species.
 Their shells are golden-orange in color.
 They have the mildest flavor of the Alaska's three commercially-harvested types of king crab.
 Golden king crab generally have the lowest percentage of meat "infill" inside the shells, and sell for less than blue or red.
 Because they are one of the most abundant types of crab in Alaska, they are beginning to become available fresh as opposed to brine frozen.
 A growing number of chefs around the United States are beginning to request and serve fresh-cooked Alaska golden king crab legs.

 Though not commercially marketed, the Bering Sea also holds a fourth type of king crab known as the Scarlet king crab.
 Though I have never tried this type of king crab, I have heard a tale or two that they have extremely sweet meat.
 Scarlet king crab have neither the size nor population to sustain a commercial harvest.